 Skate your way to a healthier you!

 Ice sports are a popular form of exercise and a great way of getting fit - and they're not just for winter.
-If you're interested in giving ice sports a go, Dr Alasdair R Wright, GP and sports medicine doctor, has some tips.
+If you're interested in giving ice sports a go, here are some tips.

 Ice sports have a host of health and fitness benefits.
 Skating helps